lets-diniz/IC_SpectroVit/README.md

 - **On-the-Fly Validation**: Supports real-time validation with visualization during training, crucial for iterative development and performance tuning.
 - **Customizable Training Framework**: Users can modify various aspects of the model and training process through the YAML configuration file, tailoring the framework to specific research needs and objectives.

+## HDF5 File Data Organization

+The data is expected to be organized in an HDF5 file with the following keys:

+- **transient_specs**: Contains the transients as a NumPy array with the shape (number of points, subsignal axis, number of transients).
+The subsignal axis 0 is for the edit-off signals and axis 1 for the edit-on signals.
+- **target_spectra**: Contains the target spectrum as a NumPy array.
+- **ppm**: Parts per million (ppm) scale as a NumPy array.
+- **fs**: Sampling frequency as a float64.
+- **tacq**: Acquisition time as a float64.
+- **larmorfreq**: Spectrometer frequency as a float64.

+The `read_h5_complete` function reads these keys from the specified HDF5 file and returns them as a tuple of NumPy arrays and float64 values.

 ## Configuration File Details

 The model's training and evaluation behaviors are fully configurable through a YAML configuration file.
 Below, you will find detailed explanations of key sections within this file: